Reiya-cyber/ResearchProject/README.md

     - vm desction
     - disabling firewall and windows defender

-## Infection Workflow
+# Infection Workflow

-This section describes the initial infection and persistence mechanism simulated in this research project.
-The workflow is designed to demonstrate common techniques used in real-world malware for staging, privilege escalation, and defense evasion. **All steps are for educational analysis only and should never be executed outside isolated lab environments.**
+This section describes the initial infection, persistence, and remote access mechanism simulated in this research project.
+The workflow is designed to demonstrate common techniques used in real-world malware for staging, privilege escalation, defense evasion, reverse beaconing, screenshot capture, and post-exploitation capabilities. **All steps are for educational analysis only and should never be executed outside isolated lab environments.**

 ## Step-by-Step Execution Flow

 ### 1. Initial Execution
-The attack chain begins with the execution of `initial.cmd` (or equivalent downloader) on the target machine.
+The attack chain begins with the execution of `initial3_risk.cmd` (or equivalent downloader) on the target machine.
 This file is typically delivered via user interaction, phishing simulation, or prior compromise in a lab environment.

 ### 2. Evasion Preparation